cynthialmy/cynthialmy.github.io/_posts/2024-01-03-new-parents.md

 # Cross-Functional Coordination

-This project required alignment across research, engineering, content, and (for future phases) legal -- each with different incentives and constraints.
+This project required alignment across research, engineering, content, and (for future phases) legal, each with different incentives and constraints.

 ### Stakeholder tensions I navigated